kangyu-california/PersistentWindows/Help.md

 ---
 ### Shortcuts to manipulate positions of one window
 * To activate Dual Position Switching which allows a window to switch between foreground and background mode of different positions and sizes, move or resize the window while pressing Ctrl key.
-To cancel Dual Position Switching, move or resize the window without pressing Ctrl key.
   Once DPS is activated,
     * Click the desktop window to bring the foreground window to its previous background position and z-order.
     * Shift click the desktop window to bring the foreground window to its *second* last background position.
 This is useful if the previous background position is mis-captured due to invoking start menu or other popups.
     * Ctrl click the desktop window to bring the foreground window to its previous z-order while keeping the current location and size.
+* To cancel Dual Position Switching, move or resize the window without pressing Ctrl key.
-  * To bring a background window to foreground *without* restoring to previous foreground position.
+  * To bring a background DPS window to foreground *without* restoring to previous foreground position.
     * press any of Ctrl/Shift/Alt key when activating the window.
 * To restore a new window to its last closing position
   * Ctrl click the PW icon
 * To put the foreground window behind all other windows (similar to the Alt+Esc shortcut provided by Windows OS, which however does not work for windows inside a remote desktop window)
   * Alt click the desktop window.
   * Ctrl Alt click the PW icon if the foreground window is maximized.
-* To momentarily suppress window capture, for example during start menu invocation
+* To hide a window to notification area in taskbar
-  * press Ctrl Alt keys
+  * press Ctrl key when click the minimize button
 * To enable/disable auto restore for non-toplevel window (such as a child or dialog window)
   * To include a child/dialog window for auto capture/restore, move the window once using mouse
   * To exclude a window from auto capture/restore, press Ctrl Shift keys when moving the window